Highsun/ShangZheng50-stock_cluster/README.md

 - $RR$: Return Rate.
 - $w_i$: Weight of each distance term, initially defined as $w_1 = 0.2$, $w_2 = 0.3$, $w_3 = 0.25$, $w_4 = 0.25$.

+#### 'silhouette.py''
+Use the contour coefficient method to evaluate the quality of clustering results.

 ### 'cluster_plot.py'
 Draw the results of clustering.

-### 'Pearson.py''
-Apply Pearson correlation coefficient to measure the quality of the clustering results.

 ## Folders
 ### dataset